thepipster/nStorm/README.md

 Option | Default | Description
 --- | --- | ---
-useCluster | true | Flag to indicate if nSTorm should use Node.js cluster and place each worker in its own child process.
+cloudName | "stormcloud" | Specify the topology name, used if you plan to run more than one topology. useCluster | true | Flag to indicate if nSTorm should use Node.js cluster and place each worker in its own child process.
 When a child worker dies, it is respawned. redis | {port: 6379, host: '127.0.0.1'} | Redis connection object debug | false | Turns on logging